Season Two Cast

 Marianne Kirby (Mama Jo) writes about bodies both real and imagined.
 She plays with the liminal space between vanishing and visibility.
 She authored Dust Bath Revival and its sequel Hogtown Market; she co-authored Lessons from the Fatosphere: Quit Dieting and Declare a Truce with Your Body.
 She has been published by the Guardian, xoJane, the Daily Dot, Bitch Magazine, Time, and others.
 She has appeared on tv and radio programs ranging from the Dr. Phil Show to Radio New Zealand.

 Special thanks to DJ Neace, Carmen Daugherty, Sarah Turberville, Matt Baker, Megan Higdon, Valerie Tovar, Leidy Londono and Robert Bannister for providing ensemble dialogue throughout the season.
+Also to our special guests from Boob Tube, LitPopBang, The Serpent Cast and the Trans Specific Partnership.

 Season Two Crew